Proper noun: Proper names

 Proper nouns, and all proper names, differ from common nouns grammatically in English.
 They may take titles, such as Mr Harris or Senator Harris.
 Otherwise, they normally only take modifiers that add emotive coloring, such as old Mrs Fletcher, poor Charles, or historic York; in a formal style, this may include the, as in the inimitable Henry Higgins.
 They may also take the in the manner of common nouns in order to establish the context in which they are unique: the young Mr Hamilton (not the old one), the Dr Brown I know; or as proper nouns to define an aspect of the referent: the young Einstein (Einstein when he was young).
 The indefinite article a may similarly be used to establish a new referent: the column was written by a [or one] Mary Price.
 Proper names based on noun phrases differ grammatically from common noun phrases.
 They are fixed expressions, and cannot be modified internally: beautiful King's College is acceptable, but not King's famous College.

 As with proper nouns, so with proper names more generally: they may only be unique within the appropriate context.
-For instance, India has a ministry of home affairs (a common-noun phrase) called the Ministry of Home Affairs (its proper name).
-Within the context of India, this identifies a unique organization.
+India has a ministry of home affairs (a common-noun phrase) called the Ministry of Home Affairs (its proper name); within the context of India, this identifies a unique organization.
 However, other countries may also have ministries of home affairs called "the Ministry of Home Affairs", but each refers to a unique object, so each is a proper name.
 Similarly, "Beach Road" is a unique road, though other towns may have their own roads named "Beach Road" as well.
 This is simply a matter of the pragmatics of naming, and of whether a naming convention provides identifiers that are unique; and this depends on the scope given by context.